gqty-dev/gqty/.changeset/hip-kangaroos-give.md

 'gqty': major
 ---

-QueryFetcher now accepts QueryPayload instead of 3 parameters
+QueryFetcher now accepts QueryPayload as the first parameter